Basic health insurance (LAMal/KVG)

 You will find all the necessary information in your special terms and conditions of insurance.

-You are allowed to change general practitioners once a year.
+Except for specific situations, you are allowed to change general practitioners once a year.

 All you have to do is send us the name of your new doctor by post or by email (email@example.com).

 - Special condition for Optimed: your new doctor must be on the list of doctors approved by the network.

 Most of the gaps in basic insurance can be filled by supplemental insurance.
 The most significant gaps include the coverage of the costs of dental care, glasses and alternative medicine.